MinetestForFun/minercantile/readme.md

 - Even the system is supposed to stay independant, the admin can add or remove money from the store for prices regulation.

+- The shop can trade, at your option, a type of items, or any

 HAPPY TRADING!